raylutz/daffodil/README.md

 In many cases, one of the columns can be used as a unique key for locating records.
 If such a column exists, it can be adopted as the primary index of the table by specifying that column name as the `keyfield`.
-When this is done, then the `kd` (key dictionary) is built and maintained from that column.
+When this is done, then the `kd` (key dictionary) is built and maintained from that column only when needed for selecting rows using the keyfield, joins, etc.
 Creating a key index does not remove that field from the data array. `kd` is an additional structure created internally.

 If keyfield is set, then that column must be a hashable type and must have unique values.
 Searches of row entries use dictionary lookups, which are highly optimized for speed by Python.

 The kd can also be set without the existence of a column to adopt from the array.
-This is useful particularly when transposing the dataframe so that the column names can be adopted as the row keys, and vice versa.
+This is useful particularly when transposing the dataframe so that the column names can be adopted as the row keys, and vice versa, or at other times when a separate set of row keys are needed.
+In these cases, the kd is initialized from the calling parameter, and then the keyfield is set to '' (empty string).

 Unlike the keyfield oriented lookup functionality, row indices do not stick to the rows and are always with respect to the frame.
 This is similar behavior to the Polars package and differs from Pandas, which has an index that sticks with each row, and is more